Best MCP Servers for Mobile Developers in 2026

 - Monitoring: Sentry MCP provides crash context for device-specific issues.

-For a pre-configured setup, check out the Mobile Developer Stack on stackmcp.dev.
-It includes the full configuration for Claude Code, Cursor, Windsurf, and other supported clients.
+For a pre-configured setup, grab the Mobile Developer Stack -- ready-to-paste configs for Claude Code, Cursor, Windsurf, and other clients.